RickX56/octoprint_lxc/README.md

   * The currnet container has Python 3.9 implemented to git all the basics working and runs Octoprint 1.8.7

 ## What is in the container
-The container was created through trail and error using the [instructions on the Octopring forum](https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspberry-pi-os-debian/2337) as a guide.
+The container was created through trials and errors using the [instructions on the Octopring forum](https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspberry-pi-os-debian/2337) as a guide.

  Components Installed:
    * Ubuntu 22.04 LTS
    * [Miniforge Python distribution](https://github.com/conda-forge/miniforge)
-   * Python 3.9 Virtual Environment throug Miniforge
+   * Python 3.9 Virtual Environment through Miniforge
    * Octoprint 1.8.7 through pip install
    * avahi-daemon - making connections to <hostname>.local possible
    * haproxy - for hosting octoprint on port 80 and rdirecting the webcam if enabled and set up